vxst/qrand/README.md

 The qrand project is a high quality quick random number generator with following features:

-* High quality: Passes all tests in TestU01 BigCrush suite
+* High quality: Passes all tests in TestU01 BigCrush suite, has better statistical properties than MT19937(if not properly seeded, which is often the case)
 * Quick: The overhead for random number generation is at the same order of magnitude as the time for a single function call.
-Actually, it's THE fastest random number generator passes TestU01 BigCrush suite
+It's THE fastest random number generator passes TestU01 BigCrush suite, much faster than MT19937 on modern CPUs
 * Reproducible: The random number generator is deterministic and reproducible
 * Long state: The state of the random number generator is 128 bytes, which is also 2 cache lines on most modern CPUs, making it as fast as possible but also retaining a long enough period for most applications

+Qrand is not cryptographic secure.
+It's a high performance, high quality, reproducible random number generator for simulation and other applications.

+It's intended to be used as a drop-in replacement for STL random number generators with better statistical properties and faster speed.

 ## Usage